 The Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
 (MPG) takes the protection of your personal data very seriously.
-We process personal data gathered when visiting our websites in compliance with applicable data protection legislation.
-We neither publish your data nor transmit them to third parties on an unauthorized basis.
+We process personal data collected during visits to our website, observing the currently valid provisions under data protection law as amended.
+We neither publish your data nor transmit them to third parties unauthorized.
 In the following section, we explain which data we record when you visit one of our websites, and exactly how they are utilized:

 1. Scope of data processing

 We only ever collect and use personal data to the extent required in order to provide a functional website which presents as well as our content and services.
 The collection and utilization of our users' personal data is carried out regularly based on with the users' consent.
 An exception applies in instances where processing of the data is permitted by statutory provisions.

 2. Legal basis of data processing